-Leave Tuskdale once again and note that Candlemere Lake is south, southwest of Tuskdale, just south of the larger body of water, the Tuskwater.
+Leave Tuskdale once again and note that Candlemere Lake is south, southwest of the capital, just south of the larger body of water, the Tuskwater.
 Looks like you’ll just need to explore the coast of Lake Candlemere and hope you stumble upon a lead.
-Follow the directions below:
+From your capital, follow the directions below:

 - Southwest to reach landmark: A Ford Across the Skunk River